Game AI Development Overview for Modern Interactive Game Design

 • AI transparency guidelines

-Intellectual property laws also affect AI-generated content in games.
-Questions regarding authorship of procedurally generated assets continue to evolve under copyright frameworks.
+Intellectual property laws also affect AI-generated content.
+Questions around ownership of procedurally generated assets are still evolving under global copyright frameworks.

 Tools and Resources